sortfile/sortfile/README.md

 # What are .sortfiles?

-a .sortfile is a file format that tells a file manager how to sort the files.
+a .sortfile is a file format that tells a file manager how to sort files and directories.

 # Schema (still being developed)